milojkonikolic/Classification-PyTorch/README.md

 Network that is used is resnet34.
 Accuracy on validation dataset is 98% which means that network will correctly classify 98 out of 100 images from validation dataset.

-After training the model is run on test dataset.
-Accuracy that is obtained on test set is

 Screenshots of the tensorboard with learning rate, loss on the train dataset and loss and accuracy on the validation dataset for this training are displayed below.